Samsung Galaxy Note 20

-The Samsung Galaxy Note 20 and Samsung Galaxy Note 20 Ultra (stylized and marketed as Samsung Galaxy Note20 and Galaxy Note20 Ultra) are a series of Android phablet smartphones developed, produced, and marketed by Samsung Electronics as part of their Galaxy Note series, succeeding the Galaxy Note 10 series.
+The Samsung Galaxy Note 20 (stylized and marketed as Samsung Galaxy Note20 and Galaxy Note20 Ultra) is a series of Android-based phablet-sized smartphones developed, produced, and marketed by Samsung Electronics as part of their Galaxy Note series, succeeding the Galaxy Note 10 series.
 The devices were announced on 5 August 2020 alongside the Galaxy Z Fold 2, Galaxy Watch 3, Galaxy Buds Live and Galaxy Tab S7 during Samsung's Unpacked Event.

 The Galaxy Note 20 was the final model in the Galaxy Note series, with Samsung beginning to integrate the functionality from the Note series into its Z series and S series "Ultra" models starting in 2021.
 While the S21 Ultra and Z Fold series support S-Pen input, the S-Pen is not included in packaging since there's no dedicated slot to put the pen inside, making the S-Pen available as an optional accessory for these devices.
 Beginning with the S22 Ultra, Samsung re-introduced the S-Pen and the dedicated slot only for its S Ultra models.

 Due to restrictions of the COVID-19 pandemic on public and social gatherings, Note 20 devices were unveiled virtually at Samsung's newsroom in Suwon, South Korea.
 At the event, Samsung announced that the smartphones include support for 5G connectivity, which allows for higher-bandwidth and lower-latency mobile connections where 5G network coverage is available.
 The Note 20's S-Pen has up to 4× better latency than that of previous generations.
 Mystic Green, Mystic Bronze, and Mystic Grey are colour options for the Note 20; Mystic Bronze, Mystic Black and Mystic White are colour options for the Note 20 Ultra.
 Unlike its predecessor, the Note 20 range does not feature a "+" model.

 The Galaxy Note 20 series also include a number of new software features, which include performance optimization for mobile gaming, wireless sync with desktop and laptop PCs, and improved DeX features for remotely connected to compatible devices.